Marilyn Stafford’s FotoReportage Award will reopen for submissions in March 2023.

 Marilyn Stafford (b.1925, USA) is an American-born English photojournalist.
 Her career spanned the 1960s fashion scenes of London and Paris.
 She created portraits of significant historical figures such as Albert Einstein, Gandhi & Sir Richard Attenborough.

-The international award is free to enter and applicants can be working anywhere across the globe.
-The prize goes towards the completion of a compelling and cohesive documentary photo essay, which addresses an important social, environmental, economic or cultural issue, whether local or global.
+The £2000 prize goes towards the completion of a documentary photo essay which addresses an important social, environmental, economic, or cultural issue, whether local or global.
 The Marilyn Stafford FotoReportage Award is facilitated by FotoDocument and supported by Nikon.